Saadiee/azure-administrator-portfolio/02-vnet-hubspoke/README.md

 After setting Protocol to Any on the AllowBastionInbound rule, Bastion connections to vm-finance were working.
 However the rule was reviewed and corrected to TCP before final screenshots.

 Root cause: Not a functional problem but a configuration quality issue.
-Bastion connects to VMs over TCP only — port 3389 for RDP and port 22 for SSH.
+Bastion connects to VMs over TCP only: port 3389 for RDP and port 22 for SSH.
 Setting Protocol to Any unnecessarily permits UDP on those ports.
 It does not break anything but it widens the rule beyond what is required.

 Resolution: Edited the rule to set Protocol to TCP.
 No connectivity impact.